HoussemDellai/aks-course/65_aks_egress_lb_natgw_udr/Readme.md

 az aks get-credentials -g rg-aks-lb -n aks-lb
 ```

-Check the created resurces in the node resource group.
+Check the created resources in the node resource group.
 Note the public Load Balancer (LB) and the public IP address (PIP).
 These resources will be used for egress traffic.